-Like NJ ASK achievement data, you can view NJ ASK growth data in District Reports, which is accessible through the NJ SMART portal.
+Like statewide assessment data, you can view student growth data in District Reports, which are accessible through the NJ SMART portal.
 District Reports contain a variety of reports that will be helpful in answering your focusing and clarifying questions about student growth, achievement, and context.

-Accessing and using Districts Reports are detailed more fully in the DU101 Using District Reports course handbook, which is a pre-requisite to this course.
-If you have not completed DU101, please take some time at this point to access the course handbook and materials from the Help & Support tab in the NJ SMART portal.
+How to accessing and use Districts Reports is detailed more fully in the DU 101 Using District Reports course handbook, which is a pre-requisite to this course.
+If you have not completed DU 101, please take some time at this point to access the course handbook and materials from the Resources & Trainings page in the NJ SMART portal.

-The following information is included as a reminder for those who have completed the DU101 course.
+The following information is included as a reminder for those who have completed the DU 101 course.